bhauman/figwheel-main/docs/docs/testing.md

 ## Auto testing

-If you have written tests with [`cljs.test`][cljs-testing] and these tests are in namespaces that are being watched and compiled by Figwheel, then you can set the Figwheel [`:auto-testing` config option][auto-testing] to `true` and your tests will automatically be discovered and displayed with [cljs-test-display][cljs-test-display] at the HTTP endpoint `/figwheel-extra-mains/auto-testing`.

-These tests will be re-run every time you save a watched source file.
+The easiest way to start working with tests in Figwheel is to write some tests in a namespace that is on your classpath, and set the [`:auto-testing` config option][auto-testing] to `true`.
+Figwheel will automatically be discover your tests and display them with [cljs-test-display][cljs-test-display] at the HTTP endpoint `/figwheel-extra-mains/auto-testing`.
+No test runner is required and the tests will be re-run every time you save a watched source code file.

 The [`:auto-testing` config option][auto-testing] can also take a map with the following keys:

 * `:cljs-test-display` can have a boolean value indicating if you want to display the tests